sid2934/DndNotes/Readme.md

 1) Ragnar - Some criminal boss - Been in Crag Lake for about 5 years
     * Was initially doing good work
+    * Only Aklil Knows the following
+      * Has an "Army" of about 100.
+On patrols or missions mostly.
+      * 12ish in the wear house.
+      * A few half-orcs have worked with him
+        * ONE HAD A SPIDER TATTOO

 2) Lofi - Henchman for Ragnar
+   * Beaten nearly to death and tortured by Aklil

 3) Olrick - Old guy at the HitWT
    * Offers work for a group (See quests)